alexandrazykova/Regex-Tutorial/gist-template.md

 In our email matching regex, first and second capturing groups are using greedy + quantifier to match as many characters as possible while still allowing the rest of the pattern to match.

-Also, {} quantifier is used to specify matching range, which is from 2 to 6 characters.
+Also, {} quantifier is used in the third capturing group to specify matching range, which is from 2 to 6 characters.

 ## Author